The MCA is Chicago’s Museum of Contemporary Art and can be found in the centre of the City on East Chicago Avenue.

 The system we have IS NOT A FAIR SYSTEM for all but LOVE IS THE MESSAGE.

 After the film had finished you could leave a comment to how the exhibit had made you feel.
-I can honestly say I was speechless and I just could not find the words (which is unusual) but this anonymous comment below captured my feelings perfectly.
+I can honestly say I was speechless and I just could not find the words (which is unusual) but this anonymous comment captured feelings perfectly.

 There are other great, powerful and moving works by artists such as Deana Lawson, Melvin Edwards and Robert Mapplethorpe and if you can get to Chicago I highly recommend it.